top of page

 1. Cash Flow ≠ Profit

 Plenty of profitable companies run out of cash.
 That’s because profit is an accounting number; cash is what pays the bills.
-Let’s say you invoice $50K in December but don’t collect until February—you might show a great Q4 on paper while scrambling to make payroll.
+Let’s say you invoice $50K in December but don’t collect until February.
+You might show a great Q4 on paper while scrambling to make payroll.

 It’s tempting to keep your bookkeeping in-house—until it starts soaking up your evenings and weekends.
 Worse, if it’s inconsistent or error-prone, your financial reports won’t help with real decisions.

-3. Tax Strategy = Filing Last Year’s Return
+3. Tax Strategy Beyond Filing

 If your tax planning starts in March, you’re already too late.
 A reactive approach means you miss deductions, pay more than you need to, or worse—trigger audits because of rushed filings.

-Fix: Do a midyear and Q4 tax planning session.
+Fix: Conduct a midyear and Q4 tax planning session.
 Evaluate estimated payments, entity structure, and potential deferrals (like bonus timing or prepaying expenses).
 Reference: IRS Publication 535 outlines deductible business expenses to keep in mind.

-What’s Next: Real-Time Financial Visibility
+The Importance of Real-Time Financial Visibility

 The future of small business finance is real-time.
 Monthly closes, live dashboards, and proactive advisory keep you in control—not just compliant.
 At Scoggins CPA, we help you move from “bookkeeping and taxes” to financial strategy.